loicrava/Introduction-SolidWorks/README.md

 (Si t'as un I7 ou I5 sans Carte Graphique OKLM)

+We recommand you to have a Mouse for this workshop

 ## Install SolidWorks

 SolidWorks 3D : https://education.solidworks.fr/licence_student_standard_etudiant/

 Product Key will be gived on Workshop Day

+# Part 1 : Manipulation of the environnement

+# Part 2 : Make Your first square

+## Step 2 Make a Square with Volume (Enix 👷)

+Try to make a square in the front plan (Plan de face 🥖)

+## Step 3 Make a Holl

+Since you have success the step 1 now try to put a holl in the Square

+# Part 3: Create Your First Objet

+##